Chromatic quasisymmetric functions of the path graph: Preliminaries

-which is palindromic, but not symmetric because the coefficients of $M_{(1,1,2)}$ and $M_{(1,2,1)}$ differ.
+which is palindromic, but not symmetric since the coefficients of $M_{(1,1,2)}$ and $M_{(1,2,1)}$ differ.

-According to \cite[Corollary 8.5.4]{Sag20}, every symmetric CQF is palindromic.
+According to \cite[Corollary 2.8]{SW16}, every symmetric CQF is palindromic.
 When showing that a particular graph has a nonsymmetric CQF, it is sometimes feasible to show the stronger result that the CQF is nonpalindromic.

 On the other hand, showing that a given CQF is palindromic appears to be a difficult task.
 Below, we present one criterion that guarantees a graph has a palindromic CQF.
-First, we define a map that permutes the vertex labels of the graph.